jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 - Access Modifier Get
 - Access Modifier Set

-So would each system commands have its own system command controlling the access modifier?
+So might each system commands have its own system command controlling the access modifier?
 But what modifies the access to the access modifier system commands?
 \> Details...